Gluten Free Skincare. This is something we’ve been pondering since the very first day of Woohoo Skincare because coeliac disease runs in our family.

 - Secale cereal

-If you’re making the choice to lead a completely gluten free lifestyle we have some good news – all of Happy Skincare products are free from gluten containing ingredients.
+If you’re making the choice to lead a completely gluten free lifestyle we have some good news – all of Woohoo Skincare products are free from gluten containing ingredients.

 However our manufacturing facility and products haven’t been certified by an independent 3rd party as Gluten Free.
 This is because the Coeliac Society of Australia only does accreditations on food manufacturers and don’t seem to be concerned about skincare manufacturers at the moment.